 Learn more about the beginnings of our happiness framework:

-With the rise of the Millennial generation we see now more than ever these elements are not a ‘nice’ to have, they are literally in demand; Generation Next is quite willing to leave a high paying job that lacks these, and businesses are realizing they must incorporate these elements to attract, motivate and retain the workforce of the future.
+With the rise of the Millennial generation, we're seeing that these elements are not just ‘nice’ to have, they are in-demand.
+Generation Next is willing to leave a high paying job for a position with more engagement and fulfillment; and businesses realize they must incorporate these elements to attract, motivate and retain the workforce of the future.

-Here are some crucial things to consider in developing a thriving culture that attracts and motivates Millennials, but also, serves to unite and inspire the rest of your workforce.
+Here are two concepts to consider in developing a thriving culture that attracts and motivates Millennials, but also, serves to unite and inspire the rest of your workforce.